Home

 The majority of people who find spots on their skin that could be dangerous don't feel ill or feel any pain and this often means they are less likely to see a doctor.

 However, if you start to suspect a sun spot could be cancerous or something doesn't feel right, go see a GP and a dermatologist.
-Early detection of skin cancer gives you a better chance of reducing serious health implications and the need for surgery [8].
 Your dermatologist will likely perform a visual inspection or skin biopsy to identify if the sun spot is indicative of something more harmful.

 Sun-exposed skin without any sun protection is the most common way to develop sunspots on your body.
 The best step you can take to prevent sunspots and protect your skin is to ensure you're always wearing sunscreen to keep your skin healthy and avoid any possible risk factors of harmful UV rays.